-Additionally, several departments and programs within the University hold program-specific accreditations, certificates, and licensures insuring our graduates the full benefit of approved and professionally recognized degree programs.
+Additionally, several departments and programs within the University hold program-specific accreditations, certificates, and licensures ensuring our graduates the full benefit of approved and professionally recognized degree programs.
 See our Accreditation, Recognition, and Licensure page for specific associations.

 The Office of Assessment and Accreditation Services works hand-in-hand with Institutional Research to oversee a continuous process to understand, describe, update, and improve the educational quality at Cedarville University through the self-study and accreditation processes.
-Specifically, Accreditation Services provides direct support for the Higher Learning Commission and the Ohio Department of Higher Education processes including:
+Specifically, Assessment and Accreditation Services provides direct support for the Higher Learning Commission and the Ohio Department of Higher Education processes including:

 - Self-study supervision and coordination